Electrical Systems

 Chapter 9

-A material or element that allows free movement of electrons and therefore allows easy flow of electricity.
-Conductors require insulation to protect them from damage.
+A material that allows free movement of electrons and, therefore, allows easy flow of electricity.
+Conductors include wires and cables.

-A metal that is ductile, conductive, and corrosion resistant.
-Copper is one of the most commonly used conductive metals in the electrical field.
+A highly conductive, reddish-brown metal that is ductile and corrosion resistant.
+Copper is the most commonly used conductor material in the electrical field.

 correction factors